-He found out that the universe is made up of “kana” means atoms.
+He found out that the universe is made up of “kana” which means atoms.
 He studied atomic theory and found the way atoms move and react with each other.

 9. Kapila– The Father Of Cosmology

 Acharya Kapil was born in 3000 BCE to the illustrious sage Kardam and Devhuti.
 He also gifted the world with the Sankhya School of Thought.
-His pioneering work threw light on the nature and principles of the ultimate Soul (Purusha), primal matter (Prakruti) and creation.
+His pioneering work threw light on the nature and principles of the ultimate Soul (Purusha), primal matter (Prakruti), and creation.

-His concept of transformation of energy and profound commentaries on atma, non-atma and the subtle elements of the cosmos places him in an elite class of master achievers - incomparable to the discoveries of other cosmologists.
+His concept of transformation of energy and profound commentaries on atma, non-atma, and the subtle elements of the cosmos places him in an elite class of master achievers - incomparable to the discoveries of other cosmologists.